yitao36/tp/docs/UserGuide.md

     specifying any tags after it.
 * Editing roles follows the same rules as editing tags.
 * The pin field takes in either "TRUE" or "FALSE"
+* The emergency contact fields (`ecn, ecp, ece`) must be either all provided or not at all.
 * The enrollment year should be a positive integer or empty string (to delete)

 Examples: